yberreby/TextShower/README.md

 **TextShower** is probably the simplest flexible solution for creating text sliders.
 You can either create sliders with a plug'n'play solution or customize settings page-to-page.

-You need jQuery 1.8 or above for TextShower to work.
+Requirements: jQuery 1.8+ (1.10.2 is recommended for better browser support)

 Downloads:
 - [Developement (8 Ko)](http://filsmick.github.io/javascripts/TextShower.js)